 Over a decade ago, Eco Max began supporting the craftsmanship skills of local artisans on the outskirts of Columbia, Sri Lanka.
 Sydney entrepreneur, Kim established and developed the product with the vision to provide an alternative to the plastic waste household generate and support marginalised women and their families.
 It is a small family run business that prides itself on crafting beautiful, sustainable, handmade brushes whilst providing much needed employment and skills training for local women.

-Alongside the main factory located in Wattala, just north of Colombo, a new factory has been added in the rural area of Kurunegala.
+Alongside the main factory, a new factory has been added in the rural area of Kurunegala.
 Both of these facilities provide a safe work environment featuring large, open spaces allowing adequate light and ventilation with separate dust free areas for packing.
 The women are trained in each area of the brush making process from twisting the natural fibre heads to lacquering the wooden handles and all the bits in between.
 Combing the long shanks of raw fibre, cutting them to the correct lengths for each style of brush, trimming and finishing the final product, tying of cords and labels and finally packing them into these boxes to ship to us.

 The Eco Max Body Range is an eco-friendly range of body brushes handmade from natural organic vegetable fibres with sustainable timbers, non-toxic sealers and cotton cording.

 The range has brushes for all skin types and includes brushes for wet and dry body brushing.
 Eco Max Brushes are registered by The Vegan Society are Fair Trade and biodegradable so safe for all the family and the planet.